kubicakacper/pair-finder/README.md

 Jeżeli inkrementacja/dekrementacja zbliży mnie do zera, to printuję parę do pliku.

 Myślę, że to nie jest problem odpowiedni dla OOP, ale niech będzie

+Kacper Kubica

+This app finds pairs of natural numbers (including 0) that add up to the given sum (e.g. 12).
+The app is:
+- **generic** (given sum can be any natural number),
+- ready for **stream processing** (processes each number separately and if a pair is loaded immediately after it is found),
+- resistant to value errors - handled error occurrences are logged in diag_<timestamp>.log file in diagnostic_logs directory
+-

+How to run it - interface:

+Algorythm iteration:
+1. read next number from a .txt file - separator can be set, comma is default
+2. checks if there is a match (if this number adds up with any previous not used number to the given sum)
+3. write the pair to a .txt file (if found)

+How the check works?